Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 1. Current DATEV user

-2. Attachment item
+2. Attachment context

 3. Uploaded document file ID